 Ok, we know what you’re thinking: ‘Micromanaging the security settings of each team is convenient, but what if I have a ton of teams?
 Sounds time consuming!’

 That’s why we’re launching a faster, easier way to manage team-level settings that automates part the process for you: group sensitivity labels.
-As part of this release, you can now assign a sensitivity label to each Microsoft 365 group (and by extension, its attached team) in ShareGate Apricot, which then applies the correct security settings to that group automatically.
+As part of this release, you can now assign a group sensitivity label to each Microsoft 365 group (and by extension, its attached team) in ShareGate Apricot, which then applies the correct security settings to that group automatically.

-For example, if you know that one of your teams contains highly sensitive data—say, the R&D team discussing the secret ingredients in your best-selling pizza sauce—you can label that team as ‘Highly confidential’.
-Once you’ve applied that sensitivity label, ShareGate Apricot automatically enforces stricter security settings by setting the team to private, turning off external sharing, and forbidding guest access.
+For example, if you know that one of your teams contains highly sensitive information—say, the R&D team discussing the secret ingredients in your best-selling pizza sauce—you can label that team as ‘Highly confidential’.
+Once you’ve applied that group sensitivity label, ShareGate Apricot automatically enforces stricter security settings by setting the team to private, turning off external sharing, and forbidding guest access.

 How it works